Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 '}';

-With this in place, sending a request that includes a W3C traceparent header will result in those IDs being recorded:
+With these variables now present, sending a request that includes a W3C traceparent header will result in those IDs being recorded in the corresponding log entries:

 bash